 In other words, if you have an older coating that is still sound, you can apply the new primer and then top coat right over it with new epoxy instead of having to sand the old surface first.
 For those with bare concrete that is sealed, you can apply the primer instead of grinding.

-Essentially, Garage and Interior Floor Primer alleviates the additional labor that is usually required for recoats to older coatings, as well as previously sealed bare concrete.
+Essentially, Concrete and Garage Floor Primer alleviates the additional labor that is usually required for recoats to older coatings, as well as previously sealed bare concrete.
 Or, as Jeff stated in Rust-Oleum’s press release, “Our primer makes painting concrete easy.”

 This sounds great, but we are always sceptics first when it comes to products that seem too good to be true.
 So, we wanted to know more about the performance characteristics in terms of how well it actually adheres.

-We asked if Rust-Oleum Garage and Interior Floor Primer will retain the same adhesion performance to older coatings and bare sealed concrete, as a new epoxy garage floor coating that would otherwise require the proper preparation of sanding or etching.
+We asked if Rust-Oleum Concrete and Garage Recoat Primer will retain the same adhesion performance to older coatings and bare sealed concrete, as a new epoxy garage floor coating that would otherwise require the proper preparation of sanding or etching.